Skip to main content

 Eligibility

-• Current graduate student or postdoctoral fellow in a science or engineering discipline
+• Current Vanderbilt graduate student in a science or engineering discipline

-• Available to commit ~8 hours per week from late June through December, with the option to extend.
-Interns are expected to be on-site during initial training, after which a hybrid/remote schedule is possible.
+• Available to commit ~8 hours per week from June through December, with the option to extend.
+Interns are expected to be in person on Tuesdays and/or Thursdays during initial training phase, after which a hybrid/remote schedule is possible.
 CTTC offers flexibility to accommodate research responsibilities, lab meetings, conferences, and other academic obligations.

 Desired Qualifications